SravaniMethukul/SeleniumDesignFramework/README.md

 Overview
-The Ecommerce Automation Framework is a Playwright-based test automation setup designed to test an ecommerce application.
+The Ecommerce Automation Framework is a Selenium-based test automation setup designed to test an ecommerce application.
 It includes end-to-end tests, API tests, validation tests, and reusable utilities.
 The framework is modular, scalable, and easy to use for both beginners and experienced testers.

 This project is a Java-based Selenium test automation framework following the **Page Object Model (POM)** design pattern.
 The Framework is a Selenium based test automation setup designed to test an ecommerce application.
 It supports both **UI end-to-end testing**, and is organized for clarity, scalability, and maintainability.